Data Privacy Framework Policy (formerly Privacy Shield)

 We process Personal Data for the following purposes: to provide our services, including with respect to billing, identification, and authentication, to contact and communicate with our clients regarding our services, to profile prospective clients, to build our mailing list for information distribution (subject to legal requirements including opt-out options), and for employment-related purposes including to process employment-related data in the U.S. and evaluate job candidates.
 Data subjects whose personally identifiable information we process include consumers, clients including individuals, law firms, companies and other legal persons, suppliers, business partners, job applicants, independent contractors, and employees.

 We may collect the following categories of sensitive Personal Data including but not limited to: race, religion, social status medical history, criminal history and the fact that the person suffered damages by a crime.
-When we collect sensitive Personal Data, we will obtain your opt-in consent where the EU-U.S. DPF requires, including if we disclose your sensitive Personal Data to third parties, or before we use your sensitive Personal Data for a different purpose than we collected it for or than you later authorized.
+When we collect sensitive Personal Data, we will obtain your opt-in consent where the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF require, including if we disclose your sensitive Personal Data to third parties, or before we use your sensitive Personal Data for a different purpose than we collected it for or than you later authorized.
 Certain exceptions to our obligation to obtain affirmative opt-in consent to process sensitive personal data are where the processing is: (i) in the vital interests of the individual or another person; (ii) necessary for the establishment of legal claims or defenses; (iii) required to provide medical care or diagnosis; (iv) carried out in the course of legitimate activities by certain foundations, associations, or other non-profit bodies; (v) necessary to carry out employment law-related obligations; (vi) related to data made public by the individual.

 Epiq commits to cooperate with the EU/EEA data protection authorities, the UK Information Commissioner’s Office (ICO) and the Gibraltar Regulatory Authority (GRA), and the Swiss Data Protection and Information Commissioner (FDPIC) (collectively European DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, the UK, and Switzerland in the context of the employment relationship.